Publish Date: 07/14/2022

 We all know the story of the 1954 Milan Indians.
 It’s so well known they made a movie about it (Hoosiers).
-But let’s put the movie aside today and look at a story that may have been even more amazing.
+But let’s put the film aside today and look at a story that may have been even more amazing.
 In 1954, Montezuma High School entered the IHSAA basketball tournament with a senior class of just 14 students.
-It was comprised of 7 boys and 7 girls.
+It was comprised of 7 boys and seven girls.
 What was amazing about this team?
-Well, they made a miracle run to the Sweet 16 in 1954 where they were defeated by none other than Milan High School 43-33 at Butler’s Hinkle Fieldhouse.
+Well, they made a miracle run to the Sweet 16 in 1954, where they were defeated by none other than Milan High School 43-33 at Butler’s Hinkle Fieldhouse.
 Today we are going to look at that team and their amazing journey.
 Check out the top sports betting sites!

-Make no mistake about it though, Montezuma could play basketball and in 1954 they compiled a record of 23-5 going into that semi-state match up with Milan.
-“They were the only team we didn’t have a great scouting report on,” said former Milan Player Gene White.
+Make no mistake about it, though, Montezuma could play basketball, and in 1954 they compiled a record of 23-5 going into that semi-state match-up with Milan.
+“They were the only team on which we didn’t have a great scouting report,” said former Milan Player Gene White.
 “I understood from another source that in the regional, they weren’t expected to win but they did, so our scout may not have scouted the correct team.”

-Milan had beaten an Aurora team led by junior star Bob Fehrman who was one of the top big men in the entire state of Indiana by eight points, avenging a regular season loss.
-Almost every Milan player to the man said they were worried about playing Aurora because of the big men they had, and that Aurora may have been the best team that they had to play during that entire championship run.
-With that being said, maybe there was a tiny bit of a let down after such a big win and then all of the sudden you are facing a team that is one of the smallest schools in the state.
+Milan had beaten an Aurora team led by junior star Bob Fehrman who was one of the top big men in the entire state of Indiana by eight points, avenging a regular-season loss.
+Almost every Milan player to the man said they were worried about playing Aurora because of the big men they had and that Aurora may have been the best team that they had to play during that entire championship run.
+With that being said, maybe there was a little bit of a letdown after such a big win, and then suddenly you are facing a team that is one of the smallest schools in the state.

 His wife Linda added, “If they had taken the whole town, we couldn’t have filled up the section for Montezuma.”
 She also added that “The whole town did go.
 The only one left here, they always said, was the town cop.”